HexHive/dis-cover/README.md

 ### Command-line

-You can access dis-cover by running `make shell`.
-You will then have access to `dis-cover`.
+You can install dis-cover by running `pip install dis-cover`.

-Here are the options :
+Here are the CLI options :

 ```
 $ dis-cover --help